 Getting cheap car insurance as a teenager can be challenging.
 Teens pay higher rates for car insurance than drivers of any other age.

 Getting cheap teen car insurance is challenging – but it’s certainly not impossible.
-Today, we’re explaining everything you need to know about getting the cheapest car insurance as a teenage driver.
+Below, we explain everything you need to know about getting the cheapest car insurance as a teenage driver.

 How Car Insurance Works as a Teenage Driver